USS Fitzgerald and MV ACX Crystal collision: Right-of-way rules

 It was speculated that on the one hand, because the impact was on starboard side of Fitzgerald, there may have been a crossing situation where the rules of the sea required Fitzgerald to give way; but on the other hand, if Crystal was the overtaking vessel, Crystal was under a duty to keep clear.
 Equally, it was recognised that other unknown facts, such as the presence of other ships in the immediate vicinity, could have affected the obligations on each ship.

 ACX Crystals behavior

 After hitting Fitzgerald, ACX Crystal continued on course for 30 minutes, then returned to the collision location.
 Afterwards, she resumed her original course.
-Investigators are seeking to understand why Fitzgerald's crew and sensor systems do not seem to have detected ACX Crystal in time to avoid the incident.
+Investigators sought to understand why Fitzgerald's crew and sensor systems did not seem to have detected ACX Crystal in time to avoid the incident.
 ACX Crystal's captain, in a report to the ship's owner seen by Reuters, said that Fitzgerald continued sailing on a collision course despite ACX Crystal signalling with flashing lights the imminent danger.
 The US Navy did not comment on the report.